-The United States is filled with too many “must sees” places to list in a single blog post.
+The United States is filled with too many “must sees” places to visit to list in a single blog post.
 After all, the country is home to over 350 million people and covers 3.8 million square miles.
-I’ve only seen a fraction of it in my life, and it beckons me to do more.
-But for those looking for a starting point for where to go and what to see, this list should point you in the right direction.
+But for those looking for a starting point for where to go, what to see, and the places to visit, this list should point you in the right direction and fill your time!

-For more travel tips on U.S. Travel, check out these blog posts:
+For more travel tips on traveling the USA, check out these blog posts:

 - How to Travel Across the U.S.A. on $50 Day